DaedalicEntertainment/qt-coding-conventions/README.md

       // Wrong
       using namespace Daedalic;

 ## 2. Files

 2.1.
-Files should not be longer than 1000 lines.
+File names should be all lower-case, without any other symbols, as suggested by QtCreator.

 2.2.
-Each file should contain a single feature.
-Don't define more than one public type per file.

-2.3.
 Header files should adhere to the following structure:

 * `#pragma once`
 * `#includes`
 * forward declarations
 * type definition

-2.4.
+2.3.
 Class definitions should adhere to the following structure:

 * `Q_OBJECT` macro if the class inherits from `QObject`
 * constructors